 Answer: I hate this question because a camera is just a tool.
-It’s not the camera that takes good photos, it’s you!
-Similar to asking a painter what brush he uses.
+It’s not the camera that takes epic photos, it’s you!
+Very similar to asking a painter what brush he uses — as if that matters.
 Who cares!
 I could basically shoot the same photos with any camera…

 But, if you must know, you can see all my camera gear here.

 Now if you REALLY want to take better photos — here are my top travel photography tips.

 Q: How Do I Become A Digital Nomad Like You?